awsteiner/o2scl/doc/o2scl/sphinx/inte.rst

 - ``Maximum number of subdivisions 'value' reached in class::function().`` [ :cpp:enumerator:`exc_emaxiter` ] This occurs
   if the refinement algorithm runs out of allocated workspace.
-The number of iterations required for the most recent call to \ref o2scl::inte::integ() or :ref:`inte::integ_err() is given in :ref:`inte::last_iter.
+The number of iterations required for the most recent call to :cpp:func:`o2scl::inte::integ()` or :cpp:func:`o2scl::inte::integ_err()` is given in :cpp:var:`o2scl::inte::last_iter`.
 This number will always be less than or equal to the workspace size.
 - ``Roundoff error prevents tolerance from being achieved in class::function().`` [ :cpp:enumerator:`exc_eround` ] The refinement
   procedure counts round-off errors as they occur and terminates